eddes/eddes.github.io/README.md

 	SET_array=Parallel(n_jobs=num_cores)(delayed(set_tmp)(*p) for p in param_values)
 ```

-_Note: if the function to be parallelised is usually not taking too long, you may experience little to no speed-up or even an increase of the execution time.
+_Note - If the function to be parallelised is not really computationally expensive (as is the case here), you may experience little to no speed-up or even an increase of the execution time.
 Parallelise wise!_